List of York City F.C. players (1–24 appearances)

 Paul Musselwhite was 43 years old on his last appearance for York City in 2012, making him the oldest player to play for the club.

 York City Football Club is a professional association football club based in York, North Yorkshire, England.
-Formed in May 1922, the club failed to be elected to the Football League for the 1922–23 season, but succeeded in gaining admission to the Midland League.
-After seven seasons of competing in the Midland League, the club was elected to play in the Football League ahead of 1929–30.
-After 75 years of Football League membership, York were relegated to the Football Conference in 2004.
-This is where the club remained for eight years before promotion back to the Football League was achieved with victory in the 2012 Conference Premier play-off final.
-However, York were relegated to the National League four years later.
+Formed in 1922, York played in the Midland League for seven years before being elected to the Football League ahead of the 1929–30 season.
+Since that time, the club's first team have competed in numerous competitions, and all players who have played between 25 and 99 such matches, either as a member of the starting eleven or as a substitute, are listed below.

-The club's first team have competed in numerous competitions, and all players who have played between 1 and 24 first-team matches, either as a member of the starting eleven or as a substitute, are listed below.
 Each player's details include the duration of his York career, his typical playing position while with the club, and the number of matches played and goals scored in domestic league matches and in all senior competitive matches.
 Where applicable, the list also includes the national team for which the player was selected, and the number of senior international caps he won.